-This committee shall consist of six (6) members, three (3) selected by the d.
-The CIT Panel shall provide mentors for all HH teachers who become interns.

-Program Administrator and three (3) selected by the Association Home Hospital Department Chairperson.
+This committee shall consist of six (6) members, three (3) selected by the Program Administrator and three (3) selected by the Association Home Hospital Department Chairperson.
 It shall meet quarterly, or more often if needed, to implement, alter, and evaluate the existing Peer Assistance Program.
-The primary purpose of this committee shall be to provide assistance to new hires.
+The primary purpose of this committee shall be to aid new hires.